tarekgh/opentelemetry-dotnet/example3/readme.md

     s_hatsSold.Add(1, (Color:color, Size:size));
 }
 ```
-That seems much nicer but unforetunately it won't work.
+That seems much nicer but unfortunately it won't work.
 The names of the fields in the ValueTuple only
 exist at compile-time.
 What is emitted into the image is a Counter<ValueTuple`2>> and the fields of
 ValueTuple`2 are Item1 and Item2, not "Color" and "Size".
 This means we can't reflect over it to determine
 the dimension names.
 We could add back the string[] labelNames parameter to the constructor but it felt